thellimist/bitses/_analyses/shipit-esqarrouth.md

 Pros:

 - The idea and market makes sense.
-But this company won't be the one winning this market.
+But this company is unlikely to be the market winner.

 Cons: